Venue Donard Forest

 - hiking boots/shoes or fell shoes (no trainers)

 - food and drink sufficient for a long day hiking

-- survival bag (a foil bags is good but not a blanket)**
+- survival bag (a foil bag is good but no space blankets) ²

-**If walking in a group – the map, compass, whistle, first aid kit and space blanket may be shared between up to 3 people.
+Note 2 – If walking in a group – the map, compass, whistle, first aid kit and survival bag may be shared between up to 3 people.
 Groups will need to do kit check together and then stay together throughout the day.

 These items are required regardless of the weather forecast as mountain conditions in Britain and Ireland can change dramatically with little warning.
 Anyone failing the kit-check at registration will not be allowed to start.
 The Organiser’s decision will be final and there will be no recompense for this decision.

 Dogs are not allowed on the walk, since large sections of it cross land grazed by sheep.